jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ### **Advocate authorship and idea generation for all**

 Regardless of your emloyees' or students' backgrounds, make sure you advocate for authorship for each of them (particularly if they are interested in a career in research).

+According to a recent report about computational biology:

+> Despite the fact that dramatic advancements have been driven by computational biology, too often researchers choosing this path languish in career advancement, publication, and grant review. [@carpenter_cultivating_2021]

-Informatics experts will also need **first author papers**.
+It is often overlooked, but Informatics experts will also need **first author papers**.
+Although keep in mind that in some fields authors are listed in different ways.

 Allow your employees to **generate ideas** for such publications and discuss this with them.
 Often the work to help with other projects  may not be as interesting for your employee as an idea that they come up with themselves.

 Often you can create one technical paper and one biological paper from each project.
 For technical papers, allow your lab members that largely do informatics to play a prominent or leadership role.
 For biological papers, ask them to play a supporting role.
 For experimental lab members do the opposite.
 Allow these lab members to have a prominent role on biological papers and a supporting role on more technical papers.